 The Engadin features many mountain bike excursions where the focus is not strictly on performance but on playful adventures and refreshing stops in between rides.
 This means the bike paradise in the sunny high valley is also ideal for family adventures and leisure rides.

-The Engadin takes its name (“Garden of the Inn”) from the river Inn, which rises on the Piz Lunghin as a small stream, flows into the Danube and eventually the Black Sea.
-The Inn cycle trail (Inn-Radweg) follows the course of the river from Maloja to Martina, where the Engadin meets Austria.
-The section of trail in Switzerland extends for 115 kilometres, of which 60 kilometres are tarmac and 55 kilometres are unsurfaced.
-Individual stretches make ideal day-trips – for example, from Sils along Lake Silvaplana to Silvaplana and on to Lake Staz.
+The Engadin derives its name from the Inn River, which rises as a small stream at Piz Lunghin, flows into the Danube, and finally goes into the Black Sea.
+The Inn Cycle Path follows the course of the river from Maloja to Martina, where the Engadin borders Austria.
+On the section in Switzerland, a total of 115 kilometers are cycled, of which 60 kilometers are asphalt and 55 kilometers are natural surface.
+Individual sections are also suitable as a day trip, for example, from Sils along Lake Silvaplana to Silvaplana and on to Lake Staz.

 “Pump” instead of pedal!
 If you have never seen a pump track, picture a large playground with humps, dips and banked curves.
 You create momentum with up-and-down body movements, known as pumping, to glide through the course without having to pedal.
 It’s fun, and the venue offers ideal practice terrain for the whole family.
 The Cuntschett pump track, located by Pontresina railway station, offers various route options and is popular with skateboarders, too.
 You can hire bikes and protective clothing opposite at the bike centre (“Schweizer Langlauf- und Bikezentrum”) or above the road junction at the Bernina Sport shop.